itsss/StyleGAN2/README.md

 # StyleGAN2

-Implementation of
-> **Analyzing and Improving the Image Quality of StyleGAN** (StyleGAN2)
+Implementation of **Analyzing and Improving the Image Quality of StyleGAN**
-> Authors: Tero Karras, Samuli Laine, Miika Aittala, Janne Hellsten, Jaakko Lehtinen, Timo Aila

 ## Train
 This Implementation is a PyTorch Implementation.